Quetico Provincial Park: Regulations

 Quetico has restrictions as a wilderness park: Group size may not exceed nine members.
 Containers of fuel, insect repellent, medicines, personal toilet articles, and other items that are not food or beverage are the only cans or bottles that may be brought into Quetico.
 It is an offence to possess non-burnable and non-reusable food or beverage containers.
 Mechanized devices such as power saws, generators, ice augers, or portage wheels are prohibited.
 It is illegal to damage live trees and other plants, and to remove any plants from the park.

 Fishing regulations were updated effective 1 January 2008.
-Only barbless hooks and artificial bait in the Park are premitted.
+Only barbless hooks and artificial bait in the Park are permitted.
 "This means that no live or dead organic bait can be used in the park, including but not limited to leeches, worms, and salted minnows."
 Barbed hooks may be carried in a tackle box but must not be used on the fishing line.
 Barbed hooks must be pinched before being attached to a fishing line.
 Park users are encouraged to use only lead-free tackle when fishing within the park.

 Hunting or molesting wildlife, or possession of a firearm or fireworks is not allowed.